Corporate Governance Guidelines

 - Mr. Walter is not independent because he is currently a member of management of Centerra.

-- Mr. Muraliev is not independent because he is the Chairman of the board of directors of Kyrgyzaltyn JSC, which has significant ongoing arrangements with Centerra (see below).
+- Mr. Shakirov is not independent because he is the Deputy Chairman of Kyrgyzaltyn Management Board, which has significant ongoing arrangements with Centerra (see below).

 Pursuant to a Restated Shareholders Agreement dated as of June 6, 2009 entered into by Kyrgyzaltyn and Centerra, so long as Kyrgyzaltyn and its affiliates continue to hold 10% or more of Centerra’s outstanding Shares, Centerra has agreed to include in Centerra’s proposed slate of directors nominated for election at each annual or special meeting at which directors are to be elected two board nominees designated by Kyrgyzaltyn, at least one of whom must be independent of the KR Government, within the meaning of applicable securities laws in Canada.
 Should Kyrgyzaltyn and its affiliates own less than 10% but more than 5% of Centerra’s outstanding Shares, Centerra has agreed to include in its proposed slate of directors one nominee of Kyrgyzaltyn who shall not be required to be independent.